 Does Proton VPN have a dedicated Microsoft Edge extension?

 Yes, Proton VPN does not publish a stand-alone Edge extension.
 You can use the Proton VPN Chrome extension inside Edge by enabling Chrome extension support and installing the extension from the Chrome Web Store.
+J edge perfume review: A comprehensive guide to VPNs, online privacy, and security tools for 2026

 How do I install Proton VPN on Edge without a native Edge extension?